-As a remote leader for the last 8 years of my career, I haven’t had the learning curve that some leaders find themselves on right now.
-Transitioning into a remote leader does require a re-tune.
+As a remote leader for the last eight years, I haven’t had the learning curve that some leaders find themselves on.
+However, transitioning into a remote leader does require a re-tune.
 Organic moments in the office don’t happen unless you make them happen.
-And unless you have a sixth sense that crosses the space-time continuum, then you have to know what to focus on to do that.
+And unless you have a sixth sense that crosses the space-time continuum, you have to know what to focus on to do that.

 Forbes released a visual guide on five key things to remember when communicating with your team.
 I have adapted this to be exclusively focused on leading a remote team.
-I will, however, admit that I’m liberally leveraging Forbes in this particular post.
+However, I will admit that I’m liberally leveraging Forbes in this post.

 As a leader, great communication is critical not just to provide details about the mission and vision of what you are trying to accomplish, but also to motivate, inspire and manage relationships to move people in the desired direction.

 When leading, we often don’t realize that the spotlight is always on us.
 Everything we say and do is being scrutinized, for better or for worse.
 By accepting both the honor and challenge of leading a team, it is important to remember that what we do both on and off the “battlefield” affects our ability to lead.
 Words and actions can become habits, and habits contribute to defining our character.
 Leadership is a privilege that must be earned every day.

 Leadership communication is much more than the words we say and how we articulate what we want to team to “hear.”
 Effective communication is also about emotional intelligence, knowing your audience, and active listening.

 Some of the best advice I have ever received was simply about asking the right questions that will foster productive and intelligent communication between the team.
 As leaders, one of the greatest privileges we have is building a great team.